torvista/Zen_Cart-Google_reCAPTCHA/README.md

 On failure, global $error contains error message(s).
 Depending on the page, these are output by messageStack or in the case of BISN, outputted via the XHTML variable-substitution template.

 ## Changelog
+2024 09 05: torvista - reworked layout and readme.
+No funcionality changes.

 2024 01 20: torvista - Reviewed and reworked support for Back in Stock Notifications.
 Multiple minor fettling.

 2023 August torvista - update the Google reCaptcha source to tag 1.3.0.
 Add support for Back In Stock Notifications.